east of woodley - sample

 The Raffles, Singapore

-‘Hullo, pardon me,’ said the visitor, gripping the hat by his fingers.
+‘Hullo, pardon me,’ said the visitor, gripping the hat with his fingers.
 ‘Are you Miss Jane Glenys Woodley?’

 She halted.
 ‘Indeed.
 And who might you be?’